 This program is approved by the Commission on Dietetic Registration (Provider # GG080) for 1.20 continuing education contact hours.

-It is up to each individual user to contact their accrediting agency and enquire if the above credits are accepted by them.
+It is up to each individual user to contact their accrediting agency to inquire if the above credits are accepted.

 1. Identify the challenges of phosphorus management in CKD patients